 Before heading to Akron Children’s from his Bath Township barn, Petie undergoes an extensive bathing procedure.
 Sue Miller and Kim Gustely, his handlers and co-directors of Victory Gallop, carefully wash his feet and then wrap them in surgical tape to preserve their pristine state.

 This 22-year-old animal wonder has achieved rock star status at the hospital since he began visiting patients in 1997.
-Today he couldn’t even make it 50 yards form his horse trailer to the main entrance without stopping for 4 pictures with staff members and 2 more with patient families.
+Today he couldn’t even make it 50 yards from his horse trailer to the main entrance without stopping for 4 pictures with staff members and 2 more with patient families.

 Jackie Fuller, an employee in the Information Services department, was thrilled to be in the right place at the right time.